-From routine management of painful urinary tract infections to state-of-the-art robotic cancer surgery, the doctors of UofL Physicians – Urology offer the full range of urological care for adult and pediatric patients.
+From routine management of painful urinary tract infections to state-of-the-art robotic cancer surgery, UofL Physicians – Urology offers a full range of urological care for adult patients.
+Surgery and medical management of cancer of the bladder, kidney, urethra, prostate and testicles are available at UofL Health – Brown Cancer Center with a urologic oncologist as part of a multidisciplinary team ready to treat you.
 A pioneer in robotic-assisted urologic surgery, UofL Physicians – Urology provides treatments that are difficult to find elsewhere in the Louisville region, including minimally invasive surgery, trauma surgery and reconstruction, as well as the finest in highly skilled general and pediatric urological management.

-Our urologists combine leading-edge patient care with the dedication to deliver the finest in customer service.
+Our urologists combine leading-edge patient care with the dedication to delivering the finest in customer service.
 Our physicians listen to the needs and concerns of each patient and their family.
-We are teachers and researchers with the University of Louisville, so we also understand the importance of explaining every step in the process.
-Our patients and their families are partners with our physicians in the development of their health care plan.
+We are teachers and researchers at the University of Louisville, so we also understand the importance of explaining every step in the process.
+Our patients and their families are partners with our physicians in the development of their health care plans.